Insight · May 2026

 Share of each vendor’s in-scope CVEs that were exploited at or before disclosure.
 Vendors with at least 5 CVEs in the dataset.

-higher, well above the dataset baseline.
+above the dataset baseline.
 These are vendors whose products

 sit on the network perimeter, are reachable from the internet by design, and